-This a was hard but the big truth I learned.
+This was hard but the big truth I learned.
 I had so many high expectations before my baby came that I was very frustrated that they were not getting met.
 I read so many books and blogs about sleep schedules and nursing schedules that I was upset that my baby wasn’t following any of them.

 Then my dear sweet husband said something to me that changed everything.
 He said ” no matter how many books or blogs you are going to read they can help guide you but don’t make them yours.
-You can not force a baby to sleep is they don’t want to sleep, you can not force a baby to eat when they are not hungry.
+You can not force a baby to sleep if they don’t want to sleep, you can not force a baby to eat when they are not hungry.
 They are human too and you have to let go of your expectations of a perfect schedule”

 2. To Have More Patience

 Man oh man I have needed to practice having more patience.
 Newborns and children in general test your patience.
 When I was learning how to breastfeed that took a lot of patience and dedication.
-Being patience is a lesson that you will defiantly learn when you have children.
+Being patient is a lesson that you will defiantly learn when you have children.

 3. I Became A Detective

 Yes, you become the best detective when you become a mom.
 You know what different cries mean, what different gestures or faces your baby makes mean.
 There have been many times my husband has turned to me to ask “what does that mean” and I always know right away.